eth-cscs/firecrest/examples/jupyterhub/README.md

 # FirecRESTSpawner on the Docker demo

-This tutorial explains how to run JupyterHub with [FirecRESTSpawner](https://github.com/eth-cscs/firecrestspawner) using the [Docker demo of FirecREST](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).
+This tutorial explains how to run [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) with [FirecRESTSpawner](https://github.com/eth-cscs/firecrestspawner) using the [Docker demo of FirecREST](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).

 FirecRESTSpawner is a tool for launching Jupyter Notebook servers from JupyterHub on HPC clusters through [FirecREST](https://firecrest.readthedocs.io/en/stable/).
 It can be deployed on Kubernetes as part of JupyterHub and configured to target different systems.

 In this tutorial, we will set up a simplified environment on a local machine, including:

-- a [Docker Compose](https://docs.docker.com/compose) deployment of FirecREST and a single-node Slurm cluster
+- a [Docker Compose](https://docs.docker.com/compose) deployment of FirecREST, a single-node Slurm cluster and a [Keycloak](https://www.keycloak.org) server which will be used as identity provider for the authentication
 - a local installation of JupyterHub, configured to launch notebooks on the Slurm cluster

 This deployment not only demonstrates the use case but also serves as a platform for testing and developing FirecRESTSpawner.